withcaldera/engineering-framework/roles/01-software-engineer.md

 - Write clean, tested code following team standards
 - Learn patterns from the codebase and apply them
-- Debug systematically and ask good questions when stuck
+- Debug systematically and ask clarifying questions to deepen your understanding
 - Seek feedback and incorporate it into your work
-- Grow your skills deliberately
+- Grow your skills deliberately and share learnings with the team
+- Document solutions to problems that others might encounter
 - Leverage tools (AI or otherwise) that help you deliver quality work faster

 ### Impact